-Organ, Piano, Keyboard or Vocal
+Organ, Piano, or Vocal Performance

 The Bachelor of Music degree is tailored for the specific talents of music students who are seeking a career in music.
 Students may choose from the following areas of specialization: